Josh Gordon: 2013 season

 On June 7, 2013, the NFL announced that Gordon would be suspended for the first two games of the 2013 season due to violating the NFL's substance-abuse policy.
 In Week 3, he returned from his suspension and had ten receptions for 146 yards and a touchdown in the 31–27 road victory over the Minnesota Vikings.
 In Week 8 against the Kansas City Chiefs, he had five receptions for 132 receiving yards and a touchdown in the 17–23 road loss.
 After a Week 10 bye, Gordon compiled a historic feat over the following four games.
 In Week 11 on the road against the Cincinnati Bengals, he had five receptions for 125 yards and a touchdown in the 20–41 road loss.
 In Week 12 against the Pittsburgh Steelers, Gordon caught 14 passes for 237 yards.
 In Week 13, Gordon made 10 receptions for season-highs in both yards (261) and touchdowns (2) against the Jacksonville Jaguars.
 During the 28–32 loss, at Cleveland's own 5-yard line with 4:09 left in the game and facing a 21–25 deficit at home, quarterback Brandon Weeden threw a 95-yard pass that Gordon caught, setting the longest reception of his career and a length that led the league for the season.
 His performance over the prior two games marked the first time in NFL history that a wide receiver had back-to-back regular season games with at least 200 receiving yards, generating the most receiving yards in two consecutive games, as he became the first 1,000-yard receiver for Cleveland since 2007.
 In Week 14, he had seven receptions for 151 yards and a touchdown against the New England Patriots.
-Gordon's four-game stretch of 774 receiving yards set an NFL record of yards tallied by any player in the same amount of games, surpassing Calvin Johnson's 746 yards through Weeks 7 to 11 (with a Week 9 bye) of the same season.
+Gordon's four-game stretch of 774 receiving yards set an NFL record of yards tallied by any player in the same number of games, surpassing Calvin Johnson's 746 yards through Weeks 7 to 11 (with a Week 9 bye) of the same season.

 On December 26, he was named the Cleveland chapter's PFWA Player of the Year following the season.
 The next day, Gordon was selected to his first Pro Bowl, the only of his career.
 He finished the 2013 season setting career-highs with 87 receptions, nine receiving touchdowns, and a league-leading 1,646 receiving yards (as well as 117.6 yards per game) in 14 games and starts.
 Gordon was ranked 16th by his fellow players on the NFL Top 100 Players of 2014, and he earned First Team All-Pro honors alongside Johnson.